NCAS-CMS/cfa-conventions/source/cfa.md

 equal, to the units of the aggregated variable.
 The fragment's units will be changed to the aggregated variable's units, if required, by applying the appropriate multiplicative scale factor and/or additive offset to the fragment's data.

+For instance, if the aggregated variable units are degrees Fahrenheit and a fragment has units of degrees Celsius, then the fragment's units are changed to degrees Fahrenheit by multiplying the fragment's data by 1.8 and then adding 32.

 For reference time units, the calendars of the aggregated variable and a fragment must also be equivalent.
-For fragments contained in the parent file or in external netCDF files, the units attribute must be defined for data that represent dimensional quantities.
-Specification of the units and calendar for fragments stored in other file formats is not described in these conventions.

-For instance, if the aggregated variable units are degrees Fahrenheit and a fragment has units of degrees Celsius, then the fragment's units are changed to degrees Fahrenheit by multiplying the fragment's data by 1.8 and then adding 32.

 For instance, if the aggregated variable units are `"days since 2001-01-01"` in the Gregorian calendar and a fragment has units of